-- 1. If necessary, download the appropriate .zip file for your operating system from: ftp://ftp.comtrol.com/contribs/free-3rd-party-utils/tftp-server/ to your system and unzip the file. - 2.
+- 1. If necessary, download the appropriate .zip file for your operating system from: http:// downloads.comtrol.com/contribs/utilities/3rd party utils free/tftp server to your system and unzip the file. - 2.
 Execute the TFTP server application, click Allow access, and the TFTP server opens.

-3. Leave the TFTP server open and go to Create a Backup File on Page 59..

-Note: You will need the TFTP Server IP address in the next procedure.
+- 3. Leave the TFTP server open and go to Create a Backup File on Page 61. - Note: You will need the TFTP Server IP address in the next procedure.